 7. Estate planning

 There are a number of estate planning scenarios where an SAF being a better alternative to an SMSF.
 In an SMSF, the death of a fund trustee changes the composition of the trustees and may provide potential for disputes especially in blended families.
 In an SAF, the licensed trustee is an independent and unbiased party with no family relationship issues that we often see arise with estates.
-In an SMSF, it is possible to try to include safeguards into the trust documentation; however, if one of several feuding beneficiaries has the cheque book, it may take the remaining beneficiaries considerable time and expense to track down the person and the money.
+In an SMSF, it is possible to try to include safeguards into the trust documentation; however, if one of several feuding beneficiaries has the cheque book or online banking, it may take the remaining beneficiaries considerable time and expense to track down the person and the money.
 As one colleague said:

 8. Taking care of vulnerable beneficiaries